Auburn hires Austin Davis as offensive coordinator, quarterbacks coach - NewsBreak

 Auburn hires Austin Davis as offensive coordinator, quarterbacks coach

-( WHNT ) — Austin Davis is the Auburn Tigers’ new offensive coordinator and quarterback coach, according to an announcement from head coach Bryan Harsin on Saturday.

-Davis, a seven-year National Football League (NFL) veteran and a former two-time All-Conference USA quarterback at Southern Miss, currently works as offensive coordinator for the Seattle Seahawks.North-South All-Star Football Game in Mobile
+Davis, a seven-year National Football League (NFL) veteran and a former two-time All-Conference USA quarterback at Southern Miss, currently works as offensive coordinator for the Seattle Seahawks.Jacksonville Jaguars fire Urban Meyer after 13 games

 “From the first conversation I had with Austin, you could just feel his passion for coaching and teaching the game,” Harsin said.
 “He’s spent the past 10 years as a player or coach in the NFL, bringing that experience from the highest level into our offensive and quarterback rooms.”